hashgraph/stablecoin-studio/contracts/README.md

 These are the steps the creation method will perform when creating a new stable coin:
 - Deploy **Stable Coin Proxy Admin smart contract** (from the Open Zeppelin library).
 - Transfer the Stable Coin Proxy Admin ownership to the sender account.
-- Deploy **Stable Coin Proxy smart contract** (from the Open Zeppelin library) setting the implementation contract (*The HederaERC20 contract's address you provided as an input argument) and the admin (*Stable Coin Proxy Admin smart contract*).
+- Deploy **Stable Coin Proxy smart contract** (from the Open Zeppelin library) setting the implementation contract (*The hederaTokenManager contract's address you provided as an input argument) and the admin (*Stable Coin Proxy Admin smart contract*).
 - Initializing the Stable Coin Proxy.
 The initialization will create the underlying token.
 - Associating the Token to the deploying account.